ChrisXHLeung/instuction/frontendSecurity.md

 5. **Test Recovery Routinely**
    Recovery drills matter as much as backups.
 A backup that fails under pressure is useless, and authentication services must factor into these exercises.

-For additional tips, see our [SME cybersecurity checklist](/sme-cybersecurity-checklist).

 ---